Chapter 510 & the Dept. Make Believe

 The Dept. of Make Believe

-The Dept. of Make Believe is Chapter 510's interactive retail store and magical bureaucracy located here at 2301Telegraph that helps fund our writing programs.
+The Dept. of Make Believe is Chapter 510's interactive magical bureaucracy (and retail store) located here at 2301Telegraph.

-Bureaucratic services include Permits to Make Believe, Licenses to Dream, Creative Manifestation Filing, and high fives.
+Bureaucratic services include Permits to Make Believe, Licenses to Dream, Creative Manifestation Filing, Dehydrated Courage, procrastination supplies, and high fives.

-Come visit us by appointment or during our First Friday open houses.
+Come visit us on Saturdays from 11am - 5pm or during our First Friday open houses from 5pm - 9pm.

 OAKLAND, WE NEED YOU